 Employing people from countries outside the EU

-Most citizens of non-EU countries need a work permit.
+Most non EU-citizens need a work permit

 Your responsibility as an employer